eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/manage-our-microservices.md

-# Manage Your Microservices
+# Manage Our Microservices

 In this step of the tutorial we're ready to learn the basics of managing microservices inside our [Tutorial project](../tutorial/introduction.html).

 ## Basic Controller CLI Interactions

-The Agent daemon runs microservices on your edge nodes locally, but it is controlled remotely by the Controller.
-Let's learn some of the most common Controller commands you'll use.
+The Agent daemon runs microservices on our edge nodes locally, but it is controlled remotely by the Controller.
+Let's learn some of the most common Controller commands.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt=""> Production vs. Development</h3>
   <p>Throughout the rest of this tutorial remember that, while we're running our ioFog network entirely locally using Docker, in production it doesn't have to be--and probably won't.
-Your Controller and Connector will likely be running on cloud servers and your edge node devices in the wild will each be running their own Agent.</p>
+Our Controller and Connector will likely be running on cloud servers and our edge node devices in the wild will each be running their own Agent.</p>
 </aside>

 This tutorial includes 3 microservices already running.
 We can view any configured microservices using Controller CLI: `microservice list`.